Global Affairs Center Team

-Larry is the Director of the Global Affairs Center (GAC) and an International Relations instructor.
-Prior to joining Shoreline’s faculty in 2006, Larry served more than 20 years in the U.S. government, including as a Foreign Agricultural Affairs Officer in U.S. embassies in Peru, China and Guatemala.
+Larry is the Director of the Global Affairs Center (GAC) and Adjunct Professor of Political Science specializing in International Relations and Foreign Policy.
+Prior to joining Shoreline’s faculty in 2006, Larry served more than 20 years in the U.S. government, including as a Foreign Agricultural Affairs Officer in Peru, China and Guatemala.
 He has taught at Concordia College in Moorhead, MN, and at the University of Jos in Nigeria, and has traveled in Africa, Asia, Europe, and Latin America.
-Born in Cincinnati, Larry earned his B.A. degree at Miami University (Oxford, Ohio) and his PhD in Political Science at the University of Kentucky.
+Born in Cincinnati, Larry earned his B.A. degree at Miami University (Oxford, Ohio) and his PhD in Political Science at the University of Kentucky (Lexington, Kentucky).

 Elouiessa is a senior immigrant student at the University of Washington (UW) Jackson School of International Studies, pursuing a BA in General Studies and Education Leadership and Society.
 Before transferring to UW, she was a student at Shoreline Community College where she served in the Student Body Association as the Minister of Constitution 2012-2013.
 She was also a student representative in the College Council, and work-study supporter for the GAC.
 After she earns her Bachelor’s degree, she hopes to enter a Master’s degree program at Johns Hopkins University.
 She aspires to work in an environment where she can continue to serve her community